regenwatchdog/regenwatchdog.github.io/_estates/lambeth/centrallhill.md

 The estate is not one of those listed as having agreed [grant funding](/approved/funding) from the mayor or that has been [exempted](/approved/ballotexemptions) from his requirement to ballot residents on the demolition of their homes.

+In November 2020, Lambeth approved a 'kick-start' initial phase of redevelopment involving a decanted block previously used for temporary housing.
+Campaigners have now set up camp at the foot of the empty block as it is being prepared for demolition.
+You can read more about it on the Brixton Buzz blog [here.](https://www.brixtonbuzz.com/2020/12/campaigners-set-up-camp-to-stop-lambeth-demolishing-truslove-house-on-the-central-hill-estate-photos/)